Intilery/intilery.github.io/docs/app/ios-faq.md

 ## Can I anonymize IP addresses?

-Intilery collects IP addresses for device-mode (iOS, Android, Analytics.js and Xamarin) events automatically.
+Intilery collects IP addresses for device-mode (iOS, Android and Xamarin) events automatically.
 If you don’t want to record your tracked users’ IP in destinations (and in storage destinations like S3), you can set the event’s `context.ip` field to `0.0.0.0` .
 The Intilery servers don’t record the IP address of the client for libraries if the `context.ip` field is already set.

 The following examples show how to set a static 0 value for the IP.